JorisPaarde/ICanBan/README.md

-when rotating the screen on tablet these dcorative column's height was not correct. added onorientationchange eventlistener. when typing a name for a column the text wasn't saved when clicking outside the field with mouse. added focusout function. when pressing enter, focus stays on settings text field. added blur to checkText function.
+when rotating the screen on tablet these dcorative column's height was not correct. added onorientationchange eventlistener. when typing a name for a column the text wasn't saved when clicking outside the field with mouse. added focusout function. when pressing enter, focus stays on settings text field. added blur to checkText function. when loading site with empty memory darkmode was not initialized correctly. corrected value. settings for darkmode did not display correctly. added inner html change.